pingcap/tidb/docs/design/2020-07-07-change-column-types.md

 ### Expression index

-When the modified type column has a related expression index, it has the following characteristics:
+When columns of the modified type have a related expression index, the implementation has the following characteristics:

 * The Type, DBType and Max_length of the related expression index may be modified.
 * When performing an insert operation, the value of the column of the modified type will be affected by the expression in the expression index of this column.